 Help Exchange

-Help Exchange is volunteer work in exchange for free accommodation and food on farms, backpacker hostels, lodges, horse stables and even sailing boats.
-It’s free to join and all you have to do is fill out a few simple infoboxes before searching for relevant job posts all over the world.
+Help Exchange involves volunteering in exchange for free accommodation and food on farms, backpacker hostels, lodges, horse stables, and even sailing boats.
+It’s free to join, and you fill out a few simple infoboxes before searching for relevant job posts worldwide.

 Travel Resources for Finding Cheap Flights